Not many teams can recover from a 9-0 drubbing at home without some kind of systematic change.

 Too many good players had departed from the South Coast and a club that had lost it’s identity was now in a precarious position of losing their place in the top division of English football.

-But here we are nearly eight weeks after Jamie Vardy and co had run riot and suddenly Southampton look an entirely different entity.
+But here we are nearly nine-months after Jamie Vardy and co had run riot and suddenly Southampton look an entirely different entity.

 The signs of improvement were there almost straight away, the league game after the Leicester debacle was a haunting trip to champions Manchester City.
 A game in which they had taken the lead and only lost due to goals in the final ten minutes.